sagemath/sage-archive-2023-02-01/src/doc/en/developer/conventions.rst

           build, it is very likely that you would be requested to change your patch.

-- A TODO block for rooms for improvements.
+- A TODO block for room for improvements.
 The TODO block might contains disabled doctests to demonstrate the desired feature.
 A TODO block should start with ``..
 TODO::``.
 It can also be the lower-case form ``.. todo::``.
 However, you are encouraged to use the upper-case form